Table of contents

 How do I accept NFC?

-You’ll need to get a new NFC-enabled payments reader that can accept contactless payments.
-The Square Reader accepts contactless, mobile and chip and PIN payments.
+You’ll need to get a new NFC-enabled payments reader or card machhine that can accept contactless payments.
+The Square Reader and the Square Terminal accept contactless, mobile and chip and PIN payments.

 Are NFC point-of-sale systems expensive?